elelel/ares/README.md

 - The "vertical" work (adding more cases to the things listed above)
 - Game logic itself

+Build and installation docs are [here](doc/install.md).
-Build and installation docs are [here](doc/install.md) Interested in development/design details?
-See [developer's guide](doc/developer.md)
+There are also build and installation docs for [Windows](doc/install.md).
+Interested in development/design details?
+See [developer's guide](doc/developer.md) (which is slightly out of date).

 Questions?
 Issue an issue!